“Your brand is what other people say about you when you’re not in the room.”

 Marketing requires research, branding is no exception.

-User experience is at the heart of every brand.
+User experience is at the heart of every business.
 Write out your customer touch points.
 Go through each one along the customer’s journey.

-Talk to your sales team and learn how they present themselves.
+Talk to your sales team and learn how they present themselves to the people you’re targeting.
 Record a few calls to get an idea of the tone and language used.
 Then talk to some of your customers about their experiences.
 If your customers and sales team see themselves differently, ask yourself why.
 Does it affect your business?
 How can you fix it?

 Next look at your marketing materials.
 Does the copy deliver the same message?
 Does the design convey the same tone?
 This is where many fall short.